huwlloyd-mmu/MMU_Games_Visit_Day/index.md

 ## Challenge Exercises (solution at the end)

-1. Try to slow the stars down, or speed them up.
+1) Try to slow the stars down, or speed them up.
 Hint: look at the line __time += 1__ and think about what you would need to do to make the variable change at half the speed.

-2. Make some of the stars a different colour (e.g. 13, which is a greyish colour).
+2) Make some of the stars a different colour (e.g. 13, which is a greyish colour).
 Suggested method: add another member to the star object, called colour, and set this randomly to 12 or 13.
 Use this value instead of the fixed value 12 when drawing the stars..

 # Step 4: Adding a Ship

-1. Make a ship sprite using the sprite editor.
+1)  Make a ship sprite using the sprite editor.
 This should be 16x16 pixels, and should be in the same position in the sprite sheet as in the picture below.
-The sliders will need be moved one notch along to work in 16x16.
+The slider at the top will need be moved one notch along to work in 16x16.
 Use the palette to choose colours and the pencil tool to draw pixels.
 There is no eraser, just draw over any pixels you get wrong.
 You can design your own ship.

 ![](ss1.png)

-2. Now add some code do draw it.
+2) Now add some code do draw it.
 First we add some variables for the ship position, just below the time variable

 ```js
 shipx = 110
 shipy = 110
 ```

-3. Now we add a line of code in __TIC()__, just after the call to DrawStars()
+3) Now we add a line of code in __TIC()__, just after the call to DrawStars()

 ```js
    spr( 257, shipx, shipy, 0, 1, 0, 0, 2, 2)